Loop around the eastern cape of Giens

 Coastal footpath east of the Pointe du Bouvet cape

-A detour follows at Cape Pointe du Bouvet, because unfortunately a villa was built too close to the water.
+A detour follows at Pointe du Bouvet cape, because unfortunately a villa was built too close to the water.
 Behind it we pass under a campsite on a dusty gravel road and so we come to the hamlet of Tour Fondue.
 It's just a few houses and an old fortress, but there's also a ferry terminal for Porquerolles with large parking areas (fee).
 There are also a grocery store and restaurants here.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2017 during our field research for Provence-Guide.Net.